samuelbortolin/NLU-unitn-course/first_assignment/REPORT.md

     return sentence_dependency_relations
 ```

-To do that, the sentence is first parsed to get Doc object of spaCy.
+To do that, the sentence is first parsed to get a Doc object of spaCy.
 A for loop is used to scan all the tokens.
 Using the token's `.dep_` attribute I obtained its dependency relation.
 Using the token's `.head` attribute I obtained its head.